lianqiw/maos/docs/91_basics.md

 ```

 The \c data can be either array of fundamental data type or array of other arrays.
-For array of the fundamental data type, it is simply a copy of the data in the native endianness.
+For array of the fundamental data type, it is simply a copy of the data in the native endian-ness.
 For arrays of other arrays, the \c magic is set to 0x6420 and the data is composed of `nx*ny` \c blocks.
 The \c data part is skipped if either \c nx or \c ny equals to zero.